top of page

-We developed bacterial genetic tools to study the Ub system (for full description read the Nature Methods paper).
+We developed bacterial genetic tools to study the Ub system (for full description read the Nature Methods paper; if you plan to obtain the system please first read this alert).

 Ubiquitin (Ub) and ubiquitylation target were fused to split antibiotic resistance fragments via long flexible but proteolytic stable stable linkers.
 Co-expression of these two chimeras along with functional ubiquitylation apparatus in E. coli give rise to bacterial growth on selective media (supplemented with antibiotic).